-Specify the ID of a placeholder control on the component where the debugging information should be shown.
-TIP: To add a placeholder to the component select the [Placeholder] control in the 'Other Controls' section of the toolbox.
+The ID of a placeholder control on the component where the debugging information should be shown.

 In the UX Builder on the UX Controls page open the 'Data Controls' menu and click on the [Textbox] option to add a textbox control to the component.
 Give the textbox the name and label 'Country'

 In the 'Data Controls' menu and click on the [List] option to add a list control to the component.

 Highlight the list control.
 In the properties list on the right click on the 'List properties' property in the 'List Properties' section.
 The List Builder will open.